 Multifidi and rotatores form a thick band of muscle that fills the lamina groove.
 They connect the transverse process of a vertebra to the vertebrae above it.
 The shortest strand is the deepest.
 As the strands lengthen to span more vertebrae, they become more superficial.

-Rotatores are the deepest muscle in the lamina groove.
+Rotatores are the deepest muscles in the lamina groove.
 Rotatores connect the transverse process of a vertebra to the spinous processes of the two vertebrae just above it.

-Multifidi attachments vary slightly in different sections or the spine.
+Multifidi attachments vary slightly in different sections of the spine.